-Source: Pennsylvania Commission on Crime and Delinquency, 2015 twelfth grade students have the highest rate of marijuana use in the region.
-Tenth grade students in Columbia and Schuylkill
+Source: Pennsylvania Commission on Crime and Delinquency, 2015 the region.
+Tenth grade students in Columbia and Schuylkill Counties also exceed the state for alcohol use.

 Source: Pennsylvania Commission on Crime and Delinquency, 2011-2015 Data for 2011 and 2013 are not reported for Northumberland County.